ruslanmv/news-and-trends/site/index.md

     Each week, a multi-agent CrewAI pipeline:
   </p>

-  - Aggregates news from leading AI & technology sources
+  - Aggregates news from leading AI &amp; technology sources
   - Detects hot topics and emerging trends
   - Generates a concise, publication-ready Markdown briefing
   - Publishes to this static site via GitHub Pages